The Australian Regenerative Medicine Institute Leadership Advisory Board (ARMILAB)

 Professor Andrew Dyer (Chair)

-Andrew is a company director and serves on a number of boards.
+Andrew is a company director and has served on a number of boards in the private and public sectors.
 He recently retired from the role of Australian Energy Infrastructure Commissioner for the Federal Government.

 Andrew’s professional career includes executive and operational roles in the utilities, telecommunications, information technology and professional services industries.
-He continues to advise a number of organisations in the private and public sectors and specialises in governance and operational performance.
+He continues to advise organisations in the private and public sectors and specialises in governance and operational performance.
+Andrew has also lead a number of major government reviews in the telecommunications, insurance and energy sectors.

-In addition to his board and government roles, Andrew is a Professorial Fellow at Monash University, where he assists with the University’s industry engagement programs.
-He is a member of the Monash University Industry Council of Advisors (MICA), the Monash Energy Institute Advisory Council (Chair) and serves on advisory boards for the Monash Sustainability & Development Institute and the Engineering Faculty.
+He is a Professorial Fellow at Monash University, where he assists with the University’s industry engagement programs.
+He is a member of the Monash University Industry Council of Advisors (MICA), the Monash Energy Institute Advisory Council (Chair) and serves on advisory boards for the Monash Sustainability & Development Institute and the Information Technology and Engineering Faculties.
+He also chairs the Advisory Board for the Faculty of Fine Arts and Music at the University of Melbourne.

 Professor Kim Cornish is a developmental cognitive neuroscientist and a Fellow of the Academy of Social Sciences Australia.
 She is the current the Head of the School of Psychological Sciences and the Director for the Monash Institute of Cognitive and Clinical Neuroscience (MICCN).
 In 2019, MICCN will transition into the Turner Institute for Brain and Mental Health- the first named institute at Monash resulting from the generosity of the late David Winston Turner, who has presented Monash University with Australia’s largest single gift to mental health.
 Kim will become the founding Director of the Turner Institute.